sethgreen23/Codewars.com_mySolutions/JS/README.md

 # FindOddInt
 Given an array, find the int that appears an odd number of times.
 There will always be only one integer that appears an odd number of times.

+# OddOrEven
+Return "Odd" if the given int is odd or "Even" if the given int is even.